Ryan Shazier Carted Off Field, Taken to Hospital with Back Injury vs. Bengals

 Nothing but prayers for Ryan Shazier #MNF https://t.co/bBCL0j128r2017-12-5 01:47:41

-Before the first quarter ended, the Steelers announced Shazier had been taken to the hospital and ruled out for the remainder of the game.

-This could be yet another setback for Shazier, who has struggled to remain healthy throughout his career.
+This is an unfortunate setback for Shazier, who has struggled to remain healthy throughout his career.
 He missed seven games as a rookie in 2014, four games in 2015 and three games last season.

 When healthy, Shazier is one of the most talented playmakers on the Steelers defense.
 He racked up 87 tackles, 3.5 sacks, three forced fumbles, a fumble recovery and three interceptions in 2016 and can rush the passer or drop back into coverage.